Winter tyres and snow socks

 All-season tyres are a halfway house between winter and summer tyres.
 They can be left on the car all year round, but generally don’t perform as well as the best summer tyres in warm weather or as well as good winter tyres in cold conditions.

-There is also a newly emerging class of tyre, first seen with Michelin's Cross-Climate model, that is essentially a summer tyre, but with the requisite tread pattern and supple rubber compound for winter-tyre classification.
-This means they can legally be used year-round in countries that enforce winter tyre use, whereas all-season tyres cannot.
+There is also a newly emerging class of tyre, first seen with Michelin's Cross-Climate model.
+These are essentially a summer tyre, but with the requisite tread pattern and supple rubber compound for winter-tyre classification.
+This means that they can legally be used year-round in countries that enforce winter-tyre use, whereas all-season tyres cannot.

-Tyre socks are a quick fix to get you off a slippery snowy drive or ungritted side road.
-These fabric ‘socks’ wrap round the tyre and give extra grip on the snow and ice.
-They cost around £50 for a pair.
+At around £50 a pair, tyre snow socks are a cheaper alternative to winter tyres, and can be used as a quick fix to get you off a slippery drive or ungritted side road.
+These fabric ‘socks’ wrap around the tyre to give extra grip on the snow and ice, but they're not designed for prolonged use, so you'll have to remove them once on treated roads.

 Will winter tyres affect my insurance?